What are the statutes of limitation on employee contracts and agreements?

 In short, employment contracts are misrepresented and misused frequently.
 When you feel that your rights may have been violated, the employment attorneys at Wenzel Fenton Cabassa, P.A., can help you understand the laws and obtain just compensation if you have been mistreated.

 To consult with an experienced attorney regarding your employment contract, contact Wenzel Fenton Cabassa, P.A. today.

-* Free Consultation not available for Employment Contract and Agreement consultations.
+* Free Case Evaluation not available for Employment Contract and Agreement consultations.